mitchtabian/Poker-Stats/README.md

 1. Add recaptcha to registration/login https://pypi.org/project/django-recaptcha/
 	- Or maybe just delete accounts after X days if they have not be verified?
 1. Improve UI.
 It looks like shit
+1. UNIT TESTS!!!
+1. Screenshot tests?
+1. Figure out how to make the website timezone aware
+	- Probably just need to save the timezone of the user in their profile data and then do a conversion in every view that uses a date.

 # Resources
 1. django-allauth